Bx23 and Q50 buses: Bus redesigns

 As part of the MTA's 2017 Fast Forward Plan to speed up mass transit service, a draft plan for a reorganization of Bronx bus routes was proposed in draft format in June 2019, with a final version published in October 2019.
 The Bronx draft plan called for the Bx23 to be the sole route serving Co-op City; many of the draft proposals were not included in the final version.
 These changes were set to take effect in mid-2020.
 The final Bronx bus plan did not modify the Bx23's routing or stop locations, though the frequency of the route was to be increased.
 Additionally, in December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the Queens redesign, the Q50 would have become the QT50, extended to LaGuardia Airport; the northern section in Co-op City would have been truncated.
 Both redesigns were delayed due to the COVID-19 pandemic in New York City in 2020.
 The original Queens draft plan was dropped due to negative feedback, while the implementation of the Bronx redesign was postponed to mid-2022.

 A revised Queens draft plan was released in March 2022.
 The plan for the Q50 is similar to that in the 2019 redesign and would still serve LaGuardia Airport.
 The Bronx bus redesign took effect on June 26, 2022; as part of the Bronx redesign, the Q50 only served Co-op City during rush hours, terminating at Pelham Bay Park during all other times.

+A final bus redesign plan for Queens was released in December 2023.
+The Q50 would still be extended to LaGuardia Airport but would use Roosevelt Avenue instead, taking over the routing of the previous Q48 route.
+The Q50 would also start running 24/7.

+On December 17, 2024, addendums to the final plan were released.
+A stop in both directions was placed at Whitestone Expressway/14th Avenue for customer benefits from College Point and Whitestone, and current daytime patterns were retained.
+Because of circumstances facing service to LaGuardia Airport, the Q50 was not extended from Flushing to LaGuardia.
+Instead, existing service between Flushing and LaGuardia Airport was largely retained; the former Q48 was replaced with the Q90 limited-stop service, which makes fewer stops and runs via Seaver Way in Willets Point instead of 108th Street in Corona.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The Q50 is part of Phase I, which started on June 29, 2025.